-For other queries please refer to the Chorial recently published in the university database.
-Now, onto the actual lecture...
+For other queries, please refer to the Chorial recently published in the university database.
+Now, onto the lecture…”

-The peculiar name of Elderbone was coined when the first deliberate, one-spacecraft Cortex expedition in this sector crashed on its surface, only to confirm that neither were they the first nor the last that would share such a fate.
-Numerous other human-made vessels were found on the surface, decrepit and betraying varied signs of origin and age, their crews long dead, not fit for the punishing gravity, their engines too weak to escape Elderbone's grasp.
+The name of Elderbone was coined when the first deliberate, one-spacecraft Cortex expedition in this sector crashed on its surface, only to confirm that neither were not the first to share such a fate.
+Numerous other human-made vessels were found on the surface, their engines too weak to escape Elderbone's grasp, decrepit and betraying varied signs of origin and age.

-The expedition in question did manage to send a distress signal and eventually leave the planet, supplying Cortex Memory Gardens with priceless knowledge vital for future endeavors.
-However, the toll the voyage took on their bodies, especially skeletons, was substantial.
-For Cortex, keen on augmenting their bodies in search of mechanical perfection, Elderbone exposed the weakness of the flesh with double the impact.
+The expedition supplied Cortex Memory Gardens with vital knowledge for future endeavors.
+However, the toll the voyage took on their bodies was substantial.
+For Cortex keen on augmenting their bodies in search of mechanical perfection, Elderbone reiterated the weakness of the flesh.

 .avif)